VellankiRajesh/README.md/README.md

 ### 🔍 About Me

 I'm a B.Tech Computer Science and Engineering student at **VIT-AP University, Amaravati**, specializing in **Data Analytics**.
-With a solid academic background (8.88 CGPA), I am passionate about solving real-world problems through data and technology.
+I am passionate about solving real-world problems through data and technology.

 💡 I bring together the best of both worlds:
 - **Analytical Thinking**: Proficient in Data Analysis, Data Visualization, and Python.